 The Rutgers Climate Institute is a University-wide effort to address one of the most important issues of our time through research, education and outreach.
 The Institute draws upon strengths in many departments at Rutgers by facilitating collaboration across a broad range of disciplines in the natural, social and policy sciences.

-Save the Date for the Mid-Atlantic Regional Climate Symposium: Friday November 21, 2014.Rutgers Climate Institute is sponsoring this one-day symposium to stimulate interaction and collaboration among the community of natural and social science researchers and university students from institutions in the greater NJ, NY and Philadelphia region interested in climate change.
-The symposium theme is Climate Change and The Tropics: Implications and Adaptations.
-The symposium will feature keynote speakers and panels centered on the sympoisum theme and poster sessions.
+Register Now for the Mid-Atlantic Regional Climate Symposium: Friday November 21, 2014.Rutgers Climate Institute is sponsoring this one-day symposium to stimulate interaction and collaboration among the community of natural and social science researchers and university students from institutions in the greater NJ, NY and Philadelphia region interested in climate change.
+The symposium theme is Climate Change and The Tropics: Implications and Adaptation.
+The symposium will feature keynote speakers and panels centered on the symposium theme and poster sessions.
 The poster sessions will not be restricted to the symposium theme and posters can be submitted on any scholarly research related to climate change.
 The symposium is free, registration is required, participation is intended for researchers and university students; a limited number of registrations for members of the public will be made available.
 The symposium will be held at Rutgers University, Cook Campus Center, 59 Biel Road, New Brunswick, NJ.
-A complete agenda and registration will be forthcoming here.
+An agenda, speaker bios, complete symposium information including how to submit a poster abstract and a link to registration is available here.

 NJADAPT LaunchedNJADAPT launched!
 A collaborative effort of scientists and data managers in academia, government, the private sector and NGO community who have developed a strategic plan for a New Jersey platform to host and apply climate science impacts and data.
 Includes a Flood Exposure Profile for community discussions about hazard impacts (e.g., maps of people, places and assets at risks); NJ Flood Mapper a user friendly visualization tool for flooding hazards and sea level rise; Getting to Resilience a tool to help communities reduce vulnerability and increase preparedness (including how to obtain points through FEMA's Community Rating System).
 Includes reports such as New Jersey's Coastal Flood Exposure; Modeling the Fate Of New Jersey's Salt Marshes Under Sea Level Rise; NJ Property Value Impacts Case Study and audio visual Story Maps related to several NJ communities (Toms River Township, Tuckerton Borough, Newark-East Ferry) and climate related topics (Salt Marshes and Coastal Flood Exposure).
 Visit NJADAPT here and see press coverage here.